microsoft/fluentui-blazor/README.md

 :star:  We appreciate your star, it helps!

+**This package is for use in .NET 6 or .NET 7 Blazor projects.
+If you are using .NET 8, please use the next version (v4) of the package which has been renamed to `Microsoft.FluentUI.AspNetCore.Components`**

 ## Introduction

-The `Microsoft.Fast.Components.FluentUI` package provides a set of [Blazor](https://blazor.net) components which you can use to build applications that have the look and feel or modern Microsoft applications.
-Some of the components are wrappers around Microsoft's official FluentUI Web Components.
-Others are components that leverage the Fluent UI design system or make it easier to work with Fluent UI.
+The `Microsoft.Fast.Components.FluentUI` package provides a set of [Blazor](https://blazor.net) components which are used to build applications that have a Fluent design (i.e. have the look and feel or modern Microsoft applications).
+Some of the components in the library are wrappers around Microsoft's official Fluent UI Web Components.
+Others are components that leverage the Fluent design system or make it easier to work with Fluent UI.
 To get up and running with the library, see the 'Getting Started' section below.

 The source for the library is hosted in the [fluentui-blazor](https://github.com/microsoft/fluentui-blazor) repository at GitHub.
-Documentation on the components is available at the [demo site](https://www.fluentui-blazor.net) and at [docs.microsoft.com](https://docs.microsoft.com/en-us/fluent-ui/web-components/).
+Documentation on the components is available at the [demo site](https://www.fluentui-blazor.net).

-The source for `@fluentui/web-components` is hosted in the [fluentui](https://github.com/microsoft/fluentui/tree/master/packages/web-components) mono-repository.
-Documentation for those components is available on [docs.microsoft.com](https://docs.microsoft.com/en-us/fluent-ui/web-components/).
-The FluentUI Web Components are built on [FAST](https://www.fast.design/) and work in every major browser.

 ## Upgrading from an earlier version